This course is aimed at ALL building design and consulting professionals, including Architects and Engineers, Contractors and Builders.

 - In addition to the on-line content, you’ll receive (by post) a hard-copy manual of all the slides so you can make your own notes as you progress.
 You’ll also receive a hard copy of the PHPP manual in the same package (the software used to design Passive House projects).

-- Once the nine webinar modules have been completed, you will then complete our online self-guided exam preparation modules over a five week period leading up to the exam on 27th June.
+- Once the nine webinar modules have been completed, you will then complete our online self-guided exam preparation modules over a four week period leading up to the exam on 7th August.

 - You’ll need to invest the equivalent of about three days on the on-line exam preparation course, so about a half-day per week should do it.